Lisa A. Gatti – Founder and CEO

 Danielle Bertuccio, M.A.

 Danielle has a Masters Degree in Liberal Studies.
 She is an Adjunct Instructor of Philosophy on the college level and as well as an Executive Function Coach.
 Danielle is an IBCCES Certified Autism Specialist (CAS).
 She is also a Certified Behavior Instructor for Autism – Level 1 (CBIA-1).
 Most recently she added The Certified Equine Interaction Professional (CEIP) credential for educators (CEIP-ED) to her list of accomplishments.
 A life-long equestrian, Danielle is a riding instructor at Pal-O-Mine since August 2015.

-Karin has been riding since she was twelve years old as a Hunt Seat Equitation competition rider, rode and showed on the Academy of St. Joseph’s High School Equestrian Team, and quickly became interested in dressage.
-With leasing many horses throughout her horse career, she has taken clinics with many notable dressage trainers including Gunnar Ostergaard, Anne Gribbons and Mette Rosencrantz.
-Karin attended the USDF Adult camp and was a part of the 1996 Paralympic training camp.
+Karin has been riding since she was twelve years old as a Hunt Seat Equitation competition rider.
+She rode and showed on the Academy of St. Joseph’s High School Equestrian Team, and quickly became interested in dressage.
+She leased many horses throughout her horse career, and took clinics with many notable dressage trainers including Gunnar Ostergaard, Anne Gribbons and Mette Rosencrantz.
+Karin attended the USDF Adult camp and was part of the 1996 Paralympic training camp.
 Karin joined Pal-O-Mine Equestrian in 1995 and began working with riders with disabilities in 1996.
-Specializing in students with physical disabilities, such as cerebral palsy, and autism spectrum disorder, Karin has been trained in sign language and NARHA standards and practices.
-Karin attended the State University of New York- Farmingdale and studied Advertising Arts and currently is in charge of all publications, print, and media for Pal-O-Mine Equestrian.
-She is a therapeutic horseback riding instructor and group riding instructor.
+Specializing in students with physical disabilities, such as cerebral palsy, and autism spectrum disorder, Karin is trained in sign language and NARHA standards and practices.
+Karin attended the State University of New York- Farmingdale where she studied Advertising Arts.
+She is a therapeutic horseback riding instructor and group riding instructor at Pal-O-Mine.